2025 NRL Grand Final: Brisbane's reactions

-Brisbane was praised for their resilience, adding to their last-minute comeback victories against Canberra and Penrith, remaining fearless when they trailed by 10 points and scored 14 unanswered points during the second half, and continuing to maintain momentum after the losses of Reynolds, Hunt and Karapani.
+Brisbane was praised for their resilience, building on their last-minute comeback victories against Canberra and Penrith, remaining fearless when trailing by 10 points, scoring 14 unanswered points during the second half and maintaining momentum despite the losses of Reynolds, Hunt and Karapani.
 Brisbane's attack prowess on the wings and centres proved pivotal in the second half, with all their tries coming from one of those positions, most of whom were try assists by Walsh.
-After their loss to Penrith in 2023, who came back in the last minutes of the match, Brisbane's resilience and growth became evident as the match progressed, with Maguire mentioning that their newfound "belief" established at the beginning of the season helped them keep calm.
-Despite Maguire receiving criticism at the beginning of the season for training the team too hard, it was Brisbane's fitness that also contributed to their superior attack and defence in the second half.
+After their loss to Penrith in 2023, when Penrith came back in the final minutes, Brisbane's resilience and growth became evident as the match progressed, with Maguire noting that their newfound "belief" established at the beginning of the season helped them stay calm.
+Despite Maguire receiving criticism at the beginning of the season for training the team too hard, Brisbane's fitness contributed to their superior attack and defence in the second half.
+Along with Walsh, Brendan Piakura was the only other Brisbane player to receive a fine, $1800, for dangerous contact.

-When presented with the Provan-Summons Trophy, Reynolds invited injured teammate, Billy Walters, to raise the trophy with him, in honour of his contribution to Brisbane's end-of-season resurgence.
-He was named on Brisbane's extended squad, allowed to travel with the team and remain on the field in the eventuality of Brisbane winning; he could participate in celebrations.
+When presented with the Provan-Summons Trophy, Reynolds invited injured teammate, Billy Walters, to raise the trophy with him in honour of his contribution to Brisbane's end-of-season resurgence.
+He was named on Brisbane's extended squad, allowed to travel with the team and remain on the field if Brisbane won, so he could participate in celebrations.
 Walters thought he would be "a little bit more jealous", instead feeling happy he witnessed the moment from the sidelines, adding that although he would not be given a premiership ring due to NRL regulations, raising the trophy was "ten times better".
 Despite this, Walters said the win still felt bittersweet, due to his father, Brisbane's previous coach Kevin Walters, no longer part of the team from this season.